ErikCorryGoogle/grut/README.md

 * Regexp style is backtracking.
 * Supports .()^$ and literals.
 Greedy and non-greedy ?*+{}.
 * No support for negated character classes [^...] or \b (word boundary).
-* No support for capturing brackets, back-references, look-aheads and look-behinds.
+* No support for back-references, look-aheads and look-behinds.

 Known issues:
 * Can't match a null character, and expects a null terminated string.